-You’ll see that some lens hoods look like tubes and others have wavy sides.
-There’s a really good reason for this that has nothing to do with looking fancy.
+You’ll see that some there are different types of lens hoods.
+Some look like tubes and others have wavy sides.
+The really good reason for different types of lens hoods has nothing to do with personal preference or looking fancy.

 Above is my 70-200mm Nikon lens and below my 24-70mm Nikon lens.
 You can see that the lens hoods differ slightly between lenses.
-They are both, however, examples of petal lens hoods.
+They both have wavy sides, however, and are examples of petal lens hoods.

 What lens hood should I buy?